opencasestudies/ocs-bp-RTC-analysis/README.md

 ### Other notes and resources

 <a href="https://www.tidyverse.org/" target="_blank">Tidyverse</a>
-<a href="https://r4ds.had.co.nz/functions.html" target="_blank">Writing functions</a>
-Also see
-<a href="https://opencasestudies.github.io/ocs-bloomberg-vaping-case-study/" target="_blank">this case study</a>
-for more information on writing functions
 Please see
 <a href="https://opencasestudies.github.io/ocs-bp-co2-emissions/" target="_blank">this case study</a>
 for more details on using `ggplot2`